 This world needs an army of mentors who are willing to invest in other marriages.

 Please invest in your marriage (and the marriages of others).
-Do this “as early as you can, as much as you can, and as often as you can…” through 2017.
-And may your year be blessed!
+Do this “as early as you can, as much as you can, and as often as you can…” And may your year be blessed!

 Steve and Cindy Wright